jedisct1/libsodium-doc/quickstart/README.md

 Use the [key derivation API](../key_derivation/README.md).

+## Do I need to add a signature to encrypted messages to detect if they have been tampered with?

+No. Signatures are designed to allow non-secret data to be verified by many parties, using a public key.
+For examples, a signature can be used to verify the authenticity of a firmware update.

+When `A` encrypts a message for `B` using a shared secret key using `crypto_box()`, `crypto_secretbox()`, `crypto_seal()`, `crypto_secretstream()` or `crypto_aead()`, an authentication tag is also computed, and should be sent to `B` along with the encrypted payload.

+During the decryption process, the secret key is used to check that the authentication tag is valid for the given encrypted message.
+If that message has been modified, the tag will not be valid, and decryption functions will return an error code.
+Knowing the secret key is required in order to create a valid tag, therefore only `A` and `B` can create such a tag.

 ## Shall I call `crypto_generichash_blake2b` or just `crypto_generichash`?

 Always use the high-level API if one is available.
 The low-level API it is based on is guaranteed not to change before a major revision of the library.
 And if a high-level API needs to use a different construction, it will expose a different set of functions.